-- All straps shall be min 50mm wide, manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap. - When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping shall be able to be released immediately by quick mouth action. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip.
+- All straps shall be min 50mm wide, be of non-elastic material which will not induce pressure marking or chaffing and manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap. - When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping shall be able to be released immediately by quick mouth action. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip. - All boats shall be equipped with stretchers or shoes that allow the rowers to get clear of the boat without using their hands and with the least possible delay.